Arwin (singer)

 Arwin Saman Ismail Osman (born 29 December 2007), known mononymously as Arwin, is a Swedish actor and singer.
 He has had roles in TV-series like Ture Sventon och Bermudatriangelns hemlighet, which was broadcast on TV4, and in the teen series Ryktet on SVT.

+Career

+Melodifestivalen

 Arwin participated in Melodifestivalen 2025 with the song "This Dream of Mine".
+He also participated the year after in Melodifestivalen 2026 with the song "Glitter".